-~the mover following inner impulses, coming into her body, and letting it express itself spontaneously;
+-the mover following inner impulses, coming into her body, and letting movements flow and be expressed spontaneously;

-~her inner witness, aware of physical movement, sensations, and emotions without judging; and
+-her inner witness, aware of physical movement, sensations, and emotions without judging; and -

-~the external witness, fully present, tracking the mover's physical journey and his own (the witness') responses without judgment, interpretation, or projection.
+-the external witness, fully present, tracking the mover's physical journey and his own (the witness') responses without judgment, interpretation, or projection.

 When you put these ingredients together in an alchemical pot, magic begins to happen.
-With the internal and external critical voices turned off, real freedom and expression emerge.
+With a more healthy relationship to internal and external critical voices, real freedom and expression emerge.
 Unconscious material becomes manifest in movement and comes into consciousness.
 Maybe it is anger long suppressed that comes out in pounding feet and punching arms.
 Maybe it is grandiosity that had been stifled in the nice, demure woman.
 Maybe it is impishness or the wildness of a lion.